 Exceptionally talented high school juniors and seniors may be considered for dual enrollment in lower-level (100-299) undergraduate courses.
 These applicants will be evaluated based on their academic performance in high school.
 Only students who have excelled in high school and demonstrate the preparation and maturity indicative of the potential to succeed in Mason's competitive course work will be admitted.
 Mason cannot guarantee that courses will fulfill high school graduation requirements or that courses taken while the student is a high school guest will transfer to other institutions.
-High school dual enrollment students may enroll for one course each semester or in Summer Term C. An official high school transcript and written permission of the high school counselor is required for admission consideration.
+High school dual enrollment students may enroll for one course (a maximum of 4 credit hours) each semester or in Summer Term C. An official high school transcript and written permission of the high school counselor is required for admission consideration.
 Non-native speakers of English are required to meet the University English language proficiency requirement.
 The Admissions Committee may ask for other supporting documentation such as test scores or transcripts from other dual enrollment credit.

-High School Guest Matriculant Special Programs
+High School Partnership Programs

 Select high school students may be invited to participate in one of several partnership programs offered through George Mason University.
-Students enrolled in Guest Matriculant Special Programs have unique admissions and enrollment requirements set forth by the University.
+Students enrolled in Guest Matriculant Partnership Programs have unique admissions and enrollment requirements set forth by the University.
 Only students that meet these requirements and agree to the University Honor Code will be admitted.
-Mason cannot guarantee that non-degree credit awarded will fulfill requirements at other institutions.
+Mason cannot guarantee that Non-Degree credit awarded will fulfill requirements at other institutions.

-To be considered for admission, Non-degree Undergraduate applicants must present a minimum 2.00 cumulative grade point average and be eligible to return to all previous institutions attended.
+To be considered for admission, Non-Degree Undergraduate applicants must present a minimum 2.00 cumulative grade point average and be eligible to return to all previous institutions attended.
 Non-native speakers of English are required to meet the University English language proficiency requirement.
 Students who are actively suspended or dismissed will not be offered admission.
 Admission is offered for one semester and students may enroll in a maximum of 10 undergraduate (100-499) credits.
-Admitted Non-degree Undergraduate students are assessed undergraduate tuition rates.
-Non-degree students are ineligible for financial aid.
-Additional non-degree study beyond the first semester requires a new application and admission review.
-Non-degree Undergraduate students are expected to maintain a 2.00 or better Mason GPA and are subject to the AP.5 Undergraduate Policies section of this catalog.
-Select undergraduate students may be invited to participate in one of several partnership programs offered through George Mason University.
-Students enrolled in Undergraduate Non-degree special programs have unique admission and enrollment requirements set forth by the University.
-Only students that meet these requirements and agree to the University Honor Code will be admitted.
+Admitted Non-Degree Undergraduate students are assessed undergraduate tuition rates, and non-degree students are ineligible for financial aid.
+Meeting the minimum standard for Undergraduate Non-Degree study neither guarantees admission nor implies future admission to a degree-seeking program.
+Additional Non-Degree study beyond the first semester requires a new application and admission review, with exceptions existing for Senior Citizens and ROTC students.

 Students may enroll in a maximum of 10 undergraduate or graduate (100-799) credits per semester.
 Admitted Non-degree Graduate students are assessed graduate tuition rates for all (100-799) courses.
 Non-degree Graduate students are ineligible for financial aid.
 Meeting the minimum standard for Graduate Non-degree study neither guarantees admission nor implies future admission to a degree-seeking program.
-Among the factors that may be considered in the admissions process are previous academic performance, professional experience and academic fit.
+Among the factors that may be considered in the admissions process are previous academic performance, professional experience, and academic fit.